 I believed with those that think the Bible has disclosures and revelations of God.
 When I set out to find the people that saw God face to face, they left no description.
 The image that Moses brought back from the mountain could not even conjecture a name.
 The God that Moses represented was angry over Israel for disobeying His Laws and merciless with all Israel’s enemies.
 God was perceived as a “Hebrew Deity.”
 Jesus opened God up to the world!
 However, Jesus did not tell us more than that God was a loving heavenly Father.
 The writer to the Hebrews gave us the best analysis.
 In his opinion, God spoke, not disclosed, His purpose through many agents with Christ being the final one (Hebrews 1:1-2).
 All of them together do not give us any inkling of God and His immensity.
 In the opinions of the Psalmist and the Prophet, it is foolish to deny and even to define God (Psalm 14:1; 92:5-6: Isaiah 55:8-9).

-Jesus being the final word of God to us has simplified matters by allowing us to personalize and nationalize God provided we live by His laws.
+Jesus, being the final Word of God to us, has simplified matters by allowing us to personalize and nationalize God provided we live by His Laws.
 Acts like injustice and wars are the devil’s ways.
-The Creator God made everything good and He loves His image in spite of what man has done and is doing to himself with the help of Satan (Lk.13:16).
+The Creator God made everything good and He loves His image in spite of what man has done and is doing to himself with the help of Satan (Luke 13:16).